Build a Corporate Communication Strategy | A Step-by-Step Guide

 What is the purpose of a communications strategy?

-- To explain a company's goals and objectives
+- The purpose of a communication strategy is to explain a company’s goals and objectives

 - To clarify the relationships between audiences, messages, channels, activities, and materials